INDIAN COUNTRY PROGRAMS

 The Program will present the evaluation of each application to an internal Grant Review Committee.
 The applicant can notify the Program if he/she would like to make a 10-minute presentation to the Grant Review Committee.
 The Committee will review the application and make a preliminary funding recommendation to the Director of the Department, who makes the final funding decision.

-RECEIPT OF APPLICATION AND GRANT NOTIFICATION: Once a project has been approved by the Director, The Tribe will be notified by award letter of the grant.
+RECEIPT OF APPLICATION AND GRANT NOTIFICATION: Once a project has been approved by the Director, The Tribe will be notified of award.
 A contract will be executed between the Department and the tribal government by a digital routing and signature process requiring a valid email for the digital execution of the contract by the tribal signatory.
 If an application has not been approved, program staff will notify the authorized application preparer and will work with staff to modify or improve the application.